-DISC faculty liaisons have issued a joint statement to state representatives condemning the recent Executive Order that suspended visas and immigration benefits to individuals from seven predominantly Muslim countries in the name of “protecting the nation from foreign terrorist entry into the United States.”
-In addition to this, DISC reached out to students, faculty, and staff to gather testimonials about their interest in Islam in an effort to demonstrate why it is important for the public to engage in intercultural exchanges with Muslims in America.
+DISC faculty liaisons issued a joint statement to state representatives condemning the 2017 Executive Order that suspended visas and immigration benefits to individuals from seven predominantly Muslim countries in the name of “protecting the nation from foreign terrorist entry into the United States.”
+DISC reached out to students, faculty, and staff to gather testimonials about their interest in Islam to demonstrate why it is important for the public to engage in intercultural exchanges with Muslims in America.

 Former DISC Social Media and Communications Intern

 "Islam, or people's assumptions about Islam, became very visible in the media and in the world in general during my childhood.
 As such, I wanted to learn more about Islam for myself, instead of relying on often biased information given by the media or present in my environment...It's critical for us to try to understand values, ideals and practices that are important to other people.
 Especially within the United States, people with different ideas and religions often are automatically 'othered', simply because of a lack of knowledge.
 Making an attempt to learn more about, and study Islam, is one of the first steps in developing a community that includes, instead of excludes based on 'otherness'."

 DISC Faculty Liaison, Rutgers University

 "As a scholar of the human experience and our shared intangible inheritance, I study Islam to appreciate the diverse experiences of the billions of my fellow human beings who identify as Muslim, at home and abroad, as well as to understand better the broad spectrum of social and cultural diversity across humanity."